 The Family and Medical Leave Act (FMLA) allows workers to take paid time off for certain medical situations, such as having a baby or caring for a family member who is ill or has a serious health condition.

-Upon employment, workers are promised a certain number of days of paid leave for vacation purposes.
+Upon employment, workers are promised a certain number of days of paid leave for vacation purposes and holiday pay.
 When an employer violates this agreement, an employee has the right to take legal action and obtain compensation for wages lost.

 Employees who work by the hour instead of on a salary have specific laws regarding their wages, break times, and other areas.
 Break times are one of the top causes of employment lawsuits for hourly workers.

 Disputes often arise regarding whether or not an employee is working "on-call."
-On-call workers are those that live on or very near to their place of work and are required to remain available to work at any time.
+On-call workers are those who live at or very near to their place of work and are required to remain available to work at any time.
 This is different from employees who must be available for contact from their employer wherever they are.

 Many employment agreements involve a certain amount of paid leave.
 This is usually referred to as vacation leave, but can be used by the employee for anything within reason.